 Top 5 private universities in the US

 The cost of attending Harvard is high, with tuition fees averaging about $43,000 a year.
-However the university offers generous financial aid packages for less advantaged students.
+However, the university offers generous financial aid packages for less advantaged students.

-Massachusetts Institute of Technology has more than 500 recognised student activity groups.
+The Massachusetts Institute of Technology has more than 500 recognised student activity groups.
 One of these is the student newspaper, The Tech, which is published in print and online.

 MIT also sponsors 31 varsity sports and has one of the broadest NCAA Division III athletic programmes.

 MIT has never awarded an honorary degree, nor does it award athletic scholarships.
-It has only twice awarded honorary professorships, to former British prime minister Winston Churchill in 1949 and author Salman Rushdie in 1993.
+It has only twice awarded honorary professorships, to former British prime minister Winston Churchill in 1949 and to author Salman Rushdie in 1993.

-Yale is famous for its secret societies, including Scroll and Key and Skull and Bones, which only started admitting women in 1991.
+Yale is famous for its secret societies, including Scroll and Key and Skull and Bones, which started admitting women only in 1991.
 There are also plenty of student societies that aren’t so secret, such as the mathematics society, Chinese students’ society, foosball club and the chamber orchestra.